Need to send money to a family member or friend in India urgently?

 If that’s not an option, you can use the alternative I have mentioned above which is to send it through a company that provides pick-up options.

-If you have no other way at all, take the “money order option.”
+If you have no other way at all, then as the last resort take the “money order option.”

 I also recommend you read my ultimate guide for transferring money to India that busts all the jargons and myths about the right and wrong ways of doing it.